Syed-Nabeel02/Javascript-Games/README.md

 * The games can be viewed in the link provided

 ## Link to tetris
-This is the deployed link to the game created with this code https://syednabeel-tetris.netlify.app/
+This is the deployed link to the game created https://syednabeel-tetris.netlify.app/

 ## Link to 2d fighter
+This is the deployed link to the game created https://syed-2d-fighter.netlify.app/